HealsCodes/XIPivot/XIPivot.Ashita_v4/resources/README.md

      - _I_ in the above example is a positive number, starting at 0 that determines when to load this overlay
      - numbers mist be successive as loading will stop at the first number not listed
    - *order matters* - overlays will be used in order, with the first hit for a file being used.
-- 6) Add 'XIPivotPol' to the list of plugins to load in your ashiti profiles `[ashita.polplugins]` list
-- 7) Add `/load xipivot` to your setup script
 - 8) -- OPTIONAL --
    - Instead of following 5) you can use the command `/pivot` in-game to open the configuration GUI